aylonc22/StressTest/README.md

 # StressTest

 ⚡️ Customizable, lightweight stress testing tool built in TypeScript.
-Ideal for performance testing of any HTTP server, with built-in metrics and CI integration support.
+Ideal for performance testing of any HTTP server.

 ---